Monitoring and optimizing the process variables using these tools either independently or in combination helps to bring out the improvements.

 - Gage R&R Study

-FDA encourages using these tools as risk reduction methods, right from the beginning of process development till commercial product through Quality by Design (QbD).
+FDA also encourages using these tools as risk reduction methods, right from the beginning of process development till commercial product through Quality by Design (QbD) approach.

 Quality by Design (QbD)